gengstrand/clojure-news-feed/README.md

-# clojure-news-feed
+# news feed micro-services

-I wanted to find out how the latest crop of modern web service technologies scale.
-So I wrote a basic news feed micro-service in Clojure that uses a lot of modern open source supporting technology.
+Part of what I do as a Software Architect is to evaluate and recommend various technologies as they relate to micro-service development.
+Just reading other blogs or vendor originated marketing collateral is not sufficient.

+When I decide to learn more about a particular technology or programming language, I use it to build a rudimentary news feed micro-service.
+I document the developer experience.
+I subject it to various load tests whose performance is measured.
+Finally, I collect those measurements and analyze them.
+Since each news feed implementation has feature parity, I can blog about how the technology under evaluation compares to the other technologies previously implemented here.

+All of the code written by me in these evaluations is open source and is available here in this repository.
+Here is how it is organized.

+## server

+These components are expected to be run on the server(s).

+### feed

-There is a big trend in Java right now to use new programming languages, designed to run in the Java Virtual Machine, that support Functional Programming concepts.
+When I started this repo, a big trend had started in Java to use new programming languages, designed to run in the Java Virtual Machine, that support Functional Programming concepts.
 Clojure is a variant of Lisp that is one of the leaders in this trend.
 The question that I wanted to answer was this.
 Is Clojure ready for deliverying services at web scale?

-I blogged about the Clojure implementation.
+This folder contains a basic news feed web service written in Clojure that I blogged about there.

 http://glennengstrand.info/software/architecture/oss/clojure

+### feed2

+Scala originally gained recognition with the big data community through the Apache Spark project which is basically perceived as a faster form of map reduce.
+Its creator, Martin Odersky, advocated that Scala demonstrates that you can have object orientation on equal footing with functional programming.
 I covered the Scala implementation and how it was different from the Clojure version in terms of code.

 http://glennengstrand.info/software/architecture/oss/scala